Industry focus is now the name of the game at this “supportive" international maestro.

 The full list of schools Hogan Lovells will visit for OCIs in 2017 is:

 American University, University of Baltimore, Boston College, Boston University, University of California – Berkeley, University of California Los Angeles (UCLA), Catholic University, Columbia University, University of Colorado, Cornell, University of Denver, Duke, University of Florida, Florida International, Florida State, George Mason, George Washington, Georgetown, Harvard, Howard, University of Maryland, University of Miami, University of Michigan, University of Minnesota, Northwestern, New York University, University of Pennsylvania, Stanford, University of Southern California, University of Texas, University of Virginia, Vanderbilt, Washington & Lee, William & Mary, and Yale.

 Interview with hiring partner Tim Lloyd

-Can you very briefly outline your summer program.
+CA: Can you briefly outline your summer program?

 555 Thirteenth Street, NW,